cnmodel/cnmodel/README.md

     $ python test.py

 This will test each of the models against reference data, the synapse mechanisms, a number of internal routines, and the auditory nerve model.
 The tests should pass for each component.
 Failures may indicate incorrect installation or incorrect function within individual components.
+These should be corrected before proceeding with simulations.

 Figures